Skip to main content

 Lack of Visibility into Performance and Usage

 Remember!
 Migrating to the cloud is a more herculean task than managing processes on the cloud.
-Given this factor, the teams should ensure they have uninterrupted access and perfect visibility to the system utilization and performance on cloud systems.
+Given this factor, the teams should ensure they have uninterrupted access and perfect visibility to cloud systems’ system utilization and performance.

 Using different tools to retrieve data from the cloud service provider portal gives less scope for consistent collection and usage.